HomeDev GuideAPI Reference

 ExpiredDate should be stored as UTC time format, otherwise it may cause some unexpected issues.

 Optimizely Forms uses SubmissionRetentionService to get the default value for the retention periods of partial and finalized submissions.
-You can inherit that class and override the method to get a custom default value for the retention periods for submissions.
+You can inherit that class and override the method to get a custom default value for submission retention periods.
 Example:

 [ServiceConfiguration(typeof(SubmissionRetentionService))]